UnifyID/unifyid-ios-sdk/README.md

 Signup on the [UnifyID Developer Portal](https://developer.unify.id) to obtain a free SDK Key.

-## Initialize an instance of UnifyID SDK
+## Initialize an instance of the UnifyID SDK

 In your root object or app delegate initialize an instance of the sdk using `UnifyID.init()`.
 You will need to provide your SDK Key (looks like `https://xxx@yyy.unify.id`), and a unique user identifier.
 If you don't provide a user identifier one will be generated for you from the device ID.